 This section should highlight the major, firm discoveries, and state what the added value of the main finding is, without literature references.

-Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the reference list.
+Acknowledgments of people, grants, funds, etc., should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 Financial support affiliation of the study, if exists, must be mentioned in this section.
-Thereby, the Grant number of financial supports must be included.
+Thereby, the Grant number of financial support must be included.

-Conflict of interest statement must be placed at the manuscript as below: "The authors declare that there are no conflicts of interest regarding the publication of this manuscript".
+Potential conflicts of interest should be disclosed at the earliest stage possible.
+If there is no conflict to be disclosed, a conflict of interest statement must be placed in the manuscript as: "The authors declare that there are no conflicts of interest regarding the publication of this manuscript".

-References listed consecutively in the order in which they are first mentioned in the text using Arabic numbers.
-These references should appear in a numbered list on a separate page at the end of the paper, and writing with (APA) system in the list of references.
+References are listed consecutively in the order in which they are first mentioned in the text using Arabic numbers.
+These references should appear in a numbered list on a separate page at the end of the paper, and written with (APA) system in the list of references.

-They should contain the following elements of information as appropriate names (s) of the author (s), the title of paper or book, name of Journal, year, Volume number, page range [for book name of the publisher (commercial or institutional) and place of publication (city and country ).
+They should contain the following elements of information as appropriate names (s) of the author (s), (Year), title of the paper or book, name of the Journal, Volume number, page range.

 - Book: Beklemishev, W.N.
 (1969).
 Principles of comparative anatomy of invertebrates.
 University of Chicago Press, Edinburghs, pp. 15-58.